hlaclau/discord-bot/README.md

 - Go 1.19 or later (for local development)
 - Docker and Docker Compose (for containerized deployment)
 - A Discord bot token
+- PostgreSQL database (hosted on your VPS or elsewhere)

 ### Installation